Events

 The Metzger native gardens were started in Spring of 2020 by Danielle & James and are ever expanding with each passing year.
 Each garden has a name and was designed by Danielle using plants mostly from Loess Hills Wild Ones native plant sales.

 Most of the rock borders for the gardens were transported from Danielle’s father’s farm located in Buena Vista County.
 Danielle has a love for grasses and sedges.
-Her favorite wildflowers are the different species of Purple Coneflower Echinacea and Butterfly Weed Asclepias tuberosa.
+Her favorite wildflowers are the different species of Purple Coneflower (Echinacea) and Butterfly Weed (Asclepias tuberosa).
 Her love of the Monarch Butterfly is what sparked and ignited her joy of native gardening.

 The Loess Hills chapter of Wild Ones is a non-profit organization that promotes planting native landscapes, both small and large, in Iowa, South Dakota, and Nebraska.
 Native plants attract native pollinators and other wildlife, enhancing your home and the environment.